 For patients registered on clinical trials, any therapy or management delivered in any setting is considered part of the clinical trial protocol.
-Thus rigorous requirements around assessment of patients, delivery of care, recording of interventions and compliance with regulatory requirements are required in all settings – including satellites.
-To meet these requirements, satellite centers must comply with the regulations of the National Cancer Institute Office of Human Research Protection (OHRP), Health Canada, the Children’s Oncology Group (COG) and other regulatory bodies.
+Thus, rigorous requirements around assessment of patients, delivery of care, recording of interventions and compliance with regulatory requirements are required in all settings – including POGO Satellite Clinics.
+To meet these requirements, POGO Satellite Clinics must comply with the regulations of the National Cancer Institute (NCI) Office of Human Research Protections (OHRP), Health Canada, the Children’s Oncology Group (COG) and other regulatory bodies.

-Failure to comply with the specified regulatory requirements would lead to one of two outcomes – either the patient would not be enrolled on the relevant clinical trial, OR the patient could not receive treatment in the satellite center.
+Failure to comply with the specified regulatory requirements would lead to one of two outcomes: Either the patient would not be enrolled on the relevant clinical trial OR the patient could not receive treatment in the POGO Satellite Clinic.

-Pediatric Oncology patients and their families should ideally not be forced to choose between accessing satellite care and enrolling on clinical trials.
+Ideally, pediatric oncology patients and their families should not be forced to choose between accessing the POGO Satellite Program and enrolling on clinical trials.

-In addition to this document, the following are essential elements to the conduct of COG trials at satellite sites:
+In addition to this section, the following are essential elements to the conduct of COG and non-COG trials at POGO Satellite Clinics:

-- Master research agreement between each tertiary center and its relevant satellite site(s)
+- Master research agreement between each tertiary hospital and its relevant POGO Satellite Clinic community hospital(s)

-- Tertiary institution delegation of Research Ethics Board (REB) oversight to the Ontario Cancer Research Ethics Board (OCREB) for specific COG phase 2 and 3 studies
+- Tertiary hospital delegation of Research Ethics Board (REB) oversight to the Ontario Cancer Research Ethics Board (OCREB) for specific pediatric oncology Phase II and III studies

-- Satellite institution delegation of REB oversight to OCREB for their role as tertiary site affiliates for the conduct of specific COG phase 2 and 3 trials
+- POGO Satellite Clinic community hospital delegation of REB oversight to OCREB for their role as tertiary hospital affiliates for the conduct of specific pediatric oncology Phase II and III trials

-- Master research agreement per study addendums implemented by tertiary sites in compliance with COG instructions, which extend to the relevant satellite site.
+- Per-study addenda to master research agreement implemented by tertiary hospitals in compliance with COG and other cooperative group studies, which extend to the relevant POGO Satellite Clinic community hospital(s)

 - Access to the overall study protocol document

-Primary author Dr. Paul Gibson, Pediatric Oncology Group of Ontario, Toronto, Children’s Hospital, London Health Sciences Centre, London with input from Dr. Jacqueline Halton, Children’s Hospital of Eastern Ontario, Ottawa, Dr. Carol Portwine, McMaster Children’s Hospital, Hamilton Health Sciences, Hamilton, Dr. Mark Greenberg, Pediatric Oncology Group of Ontario, The Hospital for Sick Children, Toronto, Ms. Carla Bennett, Pediatric Oncology Group of Ontario, Toronto, Dr. Sarah Alexander, The Hospital for Sick Children, Toronto, and Ms. Catherine Deveault, The Hospital for Sick Children, Toronto.
+Primary author Dr. Paul Gibson, Pediatric Oncology Group of Ontario, Toronto, McMaster Children’s Hospital, Hamilton Health Sciences, Hamilton with input from Dr. Jacqueline Halton, CHEO, Ottawa, Dr. Carol Portwine, McMaster Children’s Hospital, Hamilton Health Sciences, Hamilton, Dr. Mark Greenberg, Pediatric Oncology Group of Ontario, The Hospital for Sick Children, Toronto, Ms. Carla Bennett, Pediatric Oncology Group of Ontario, Toronto, Dr. Sarah Alexander, The Hospital for Sick Children, Toronto, and Ms. Catherine Deveault, The Hospital for Sick Children, Toronto.